-- Enable high availability by adjusting the number of data centers that parts of your deployment run on.
+- Enable high availability by adjusting the number of availability zones that parts of your deployment run on.

 - Change what plugins are available on your Elasticsearch cluster.

 During the free trial, Elasticsearch Service deployments are restricted to a fixed size.
-You can resize your deployments when your trial get converted into a paid subscription.
+You can resize your deployments when your trial is converted into a paid subscription.

 You can change the configuration of a running deployment from the Configuration pane in the Elasticsearch Add-On for Heroku console.

 With the exception of major version upgrades for Elastic Stack products, Elasticsearch Add-On for Heroku can perform configuration changes without having to interrupt your deployment.
 You can continue searching and indexing.
-The changes can also be done in bulk: in one action, you can add more memory, upgrade, adjust the number of Elasticsearch plugins and adjust the number of availability zones, for example.
+The changes can also be done in bulk.
+For example: in one action you can add more memory, upgrade, adjust the number of Elasticsearch plugins and adjust the number of availability zones.